cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 Click on _Stake_.
 This opens a window for you to enter an amount.
 Add the sum you want to delegate.
 Do not delegate all that you own, because you need a fraction of ATOM to send the transaction, plus further ATOM in the future to either un-delegate or claim your rewards.

-Pick 0.8 ATOM and click _Delegate_ again:
+Pick 0.8 ATOM and click _Stake_ again:

 ![Keplr: delegate parameters](/academy/1-what-is-cosmos/images/keplr-delegate-params.png)